MELBOURNE’S BEACHSIDE SUBURB

 The markets have been a longstanding feature here and are in business every weekend.
 Hugely popular for local crafts and homemade goods, you will definitely not come away empty handed.

-One of the oldest hotels in Melbourne is St Kilda’s Esplanade Hotel, built in 1878, it’s always been famous for live music.
-It has several bars and restaurants which are always popular.
+One of the oldest hotels in Melbourne is St Kilda’s Esplanade Hotel, built in 1878.
+It has always been famous for live music, and has several bars and restaurants which are always popular.
 Known affectionately as ‘The Espy’ by locals, it is situated across the road from the beach.

 Captain Baxter, another popular haunt located in the Sea Baths complex, overlooking the beach.
 You can enjoy dining in the restaurant and/or drinks in the cocktail lounge.